 Peyronie's Disease

-Causes of Peyronie's Disease
+What Causes Peyronie's Disease?

-• Peyronie's Disease is a condition that affects only a small percentage of men who have a penile injury.
-Peyronie's Disease may be exacerbated by several causes, including wound healing.
+• Peyronie's disease is a condition that affects only a small percentage of men who have a penile injury.
+Peyronie's disease may be exacerbated by several causes, including wound healing.

 • A person's risk of developing Peyronie's disease increases if they have a close relative with the condition.